Derivator Six-Functor-Formalisms -- Construction II: The construction of derivator six-functor-formalisms

 \item A {\bf (symmetric) proper derivator six-functor-formalism} is as before with an extension as oplax left fibered (symmetric) multiderivator with domain $\Cat$

 and an extension as lax right fibered (symmetric) multiderivator with domain $\Cat$

 \end{enumerate} \end{DEF} There is a dual notion of etale derivator six-functor-formalism which will not play any role in this article.
 The word ``symmetric'' in brackets indicates that there is a symmetric and a non-symmetric variant of the definition.
-In the symmetric variant all functors of multicategories occuring the various definitions have to be compatible with the actions of the symmetric groups.
+In the symmetric variant all functors of multicategories occurring the various definitions have to be compatible with the actions of the symmetric groups.

 \begin{PAR} Let $\SSS^{\op}$ be the symmetric pre-multiderivator as in \ref{BEGINSECTIONDER6FUPRE}.
 Let $\DD \rightarrow \SSS^{\op}$ be a (symmetric) fibered multiderivator with domain $\Dirlf$ satisfying axioms (F1)--(F6) and (F4m)--(F5m) of \ref{PARAXIOMS}.
-Assume that $\DD$ is infinite (i.e.\@ satisfies (Der1) also for infinite coproducts).
+Assume that $\DD$ is infinite (i.e.\@ satisfies (Der1${}^{\infty}$)).
 The goal is to construct a natural (symmetric) derivator six-functor-formalism $\EE \rightarrow \SSS^{\cor}$ (and finally a (symmetric) {\em proper} derivator six-functor-formalism) whose restriction to $\SSS^{\op}$ is equivalent to $\DD$.
+We will first construct a left fibered multiderivator $\EE \rightarrow \SSS^{\cor,\comp}$ with domain $\Dirlf$ such that